openconfig/featureprofiles/feature/bgp/policybase/otg_tests/extcomm_action_test/README.md

       * actions/config/policy-result = REJECT_ROUTE

   * For each policy-definition
-    * Use gnmi Set REPLACE option for `/routing-policy/policy-definitions` configuration on the DUT.
+    * Use gnmi Set REPLACE option for:
+      * `/routing-policy/policy-definitions` to configure the policy
+      * Use `/network-instances/network-instance/protocols/protocol/bgp/neighbors/neighbor/apply-policy/config/import-policy`
+        to configure the policy on the DUT to the ATE port 1 bgp neighbor
     * Send traffic from ATE port-2 to all prefix-sets-5,6.
     * Verify traffic is received on ATE port 1 for accepted prefixes.
     * Verify traffic is not received on ATE port 1 for rejected prefixes.